-I have seen so many emotions surface that were not there in the original photo.
+As I work with the photo adding layers a new person reveals itself to me.
+I have felt many emotions surface that were not there in the original photo.
 Sometimes fear is exposed or joy, ecstasy or sorrow.
 We are all human.
 It matters not what our outward appearance is.
 The soul is always striving to reveal itself just under the surface.

 My hope is other people view my art as a vehicle for emotions to roam freely.
 The vulnerability of the person in the artwork allows us to be vulnerable.
-I am aware that vulnerability is a teacher.
+Therefore identifying with artwork in there own way.